Consumer medicine information

 4.3 Contraindications

-Hypersensitivity to the active substance or to any of the excipients listed, see Section 6.1 List of Excipients.
+Hypersensitivity to the active substance or to any of the excipients listed in Section 6.1 List of Excipients.

 Coadministration with ketoconazole (see Section 4.5 Interactions with Other Medicines and Other Forms of Interactions).